Grant-Giesbrecht/DDF/Syntax.md

 	//Comments are still a-okay
 	2	 2.01 false  ""
 	3    5.87 true   "a = +6dB" //Comments after lines are also fine.
 	4    8.1  true   "" //Note the pretty column arrangement is only for the viewer's benefit.
-To KV readers, whitespace is whitespace
+To DDF readers, whitespace is whitespace
 	#VERTICAL